Our2020View/Our2020View.github.io/testpage2.md

  <br>
  <br>

-  Here are all of the mods that we have implemented, or have in the planning stages, to improve the functionality of our 2020 Winnebago View 24J:
+That is the new material: Here are all of the mods that we have previously implemented, or have in the planning stages, to improve the functionality of our 2020 Winnebago View 24J:
   <h1> Electrical </h1>

 <div class="row">